 My approach to counselling is integrative which means I use skills and strategies from different models including person-centred, gestalt and CBT.
 This means that I can use whatever seems most appropriate for you.

 There is no hard and fast rule for how many sessions you may want to come to.
-I find it’s best to agree a provisional number at the first session for example six or eight and then review as we go along so that you can keep in charge of a sense of what seems right for you.
+I find it’s best to agree a provisional number at the first session for example four or six sessions and then review as we go along so that you can keep in charge of a sense of what seems right for you.
 People usually come weekly or fortnightly but it is really up to you in terms of what you can manage and what feels effective for you.

 Each session lasts for 50 minutes.